WebOrigami/docs/content/builtins/tree/map.md

 ---
-title: map(tree, options)
+title: map(source, options)
 supertitle: "Tree."
 ---

-Creates a new tree from another by applying mapping functions to the original tree's values and/or keys.
+Given a [map-like](/async-tree/maplike.html) source, this applies functions to the map's values and/or keys to create a new, transformed map.

 See also [`mapExtension`](mapExtension.html) which handles changing file extensions in keys.